/ About Us / Frequently Asked Questions about Ecole Chocolat

 Our school has been delivering programs since 2003 and is recognized in the chocolate industry for the quality of our programs, providing many opportunities for our graduates.

-Does Ecole Chocolat offer internship or job placement opportunities?
+Does Ecole Chocolat offer continuing education or job placement opportunities?

 Is there support available for graduates of Ecole Chocolat programs?

 Yes, we have an EC team member responsible for a number of support programs.
-Everything from encouraging students to get to know each other during the courses via the Chef's Tables and Chat Rooms . . . to answering questions long after graduation . . . to sponsoring the EC Graduate Centre with its very active and lively Graduate Forum . . . to searching out internship opportunities . . . to the Professional Tempering Machine Forum with help on the most important machine a chocolatier uses . . . to featuring our graduates in media releases and social media . . . to the Graduate Page on this website.
+Everything from encouraging students to get to know each other during the courses via the Chef's Table Forums and Chat Rooms . . . to answering questions long after graduation . . . to sponsoring the EC Graduate Centre with its very active and lively Graduate Forum . . . to featuring our graduates in media releases and social media . . . to the Graduate Page on this website.
 As an EC graduate, you are always a member of our family.
+We are never more than an email or a phone call away.

 How did we get our name?